stackevo/spudreq/draft-trammell-spud-req.md

 SPUD must allow endpoints to control the amount of information exposed to middleboxes, with the default being the minimum necessary for correct functioning.

-## Security Semantics

-The use of SPUD must not change the security semantics of the overlying protocol.
-If the overlying protocol encrypts its payload, for example, the use of SPUD must not allow deep packet inspection systems to have access to the plaintext.
-While a box along the path may indicate a particular flow is adminstratively prohibited or why it is prohibited, SPUD MUST NOT itself be used to negotiate the means to lift the prohibition.

-# Non-Functional Requirements
+# Technical Requirements

 The following requirements detail the constraints on how the SPUD facility must meet its functional requirements.

 ## Middlebox Traversal

 SPUD must be able to traverse middleboxes that are not SPUD-aware.
 Therefore SPUD must be encapsulated in a transport protocol that is known to be accepted on a large fraction of paths in the Internet, or implement some form of probing to determine in advance which transport protocols will be accepted on a certain path.
-This encapsulation will probably require port numbers to support NAPT-connected endpoints.
+This encapsulation will require port numbers to support NAPT- connected endpoints.
+This indicates UDP encapsulation.

 ## Low Overhead in Network Processing